 We have previously discussed barcodes in the food industry, how they are used and how they are changing the food industry.
-Now, we will look at barcoding in the retail industry and why it is important on various levels.
+Now, we will look at barcoding in the retail sector and why it is important on various levels.

-How are Barcodes Used in the Retail Industry?
+How Are Barcodes Used In The Retail Industry?

-UPC barcodes are used as pricing tags within retail; this barcode tracks items within their own stores and stores information such as the price, where it was made, and what batch of goods it came from.
-Code 128 barcodes are used to manage large amounts of stock, so these barcodes are typically used on the boxes that contain the individual items.
+Nearly every product within retail uses UPC barcodes.
+They are used as pricing tags within retail; this barcode tracks items within their stores and keeps information such as the price, where it was made, and what batch of goods it came from.
+In addition, a UPC barcode features the manufacturer’s information in addition to the unique product number.